marekhakala/Capstone-Project/README.md

  * You can mark city as favorite
  * You can mark city for offline mode
  * You can display score of city
- * You can display places to work for selected city
+ * You can explore places to work for selected city

 ## Libraries
  * [Support Design libraries](https://developer.android.com/topic/libraries/support-library/features.html) - Material design library